euruko/euruko2016.github.io/source/blog/2016-08-29-diversity-tickets.html.markdown

 To apply, fill out this form.
 Feel free to nominate a friend as well!
 We will try our best to get back to you as soon as we can.

+_(All of your answers will be available only to us, the conference organizers.
+We won't be giving this data to anyone else.)_

 ## Fairness

 Please be fair and only apply for the tickets, if you cannot afford them.
 We